APEKSI: History

-Along with the passage of time, Apeksi undergone several changes, among them the number of member cities and stewardship.
-Currently Apeksi consists of 98 municipalities.
+Along with time, Apeksi has undergone several changes, among them the number of member cities and stewardship.
+Currently, Apeksi consists of 98 municipalities.
 In addition, through the Munas II in Surabaya City set Mayor of Tarakan, dr. H. Jusuf Serang Kasim as Chairperson of the Board of Apeksi 2004-2008.
-Then Apeksi Munas III on 22–24 July 2008 in Surakarta City has decided the formation of Composition of Board of Apeksi period 2008-2012.
+Then Apeksi Munas III on 22–24 July 2008 in Surakarta City decided the formation of Composition of Board of Apeksi period 2008-2012.
 Chairperson of the Board of Apeksi the 2008-2012 period held by the Mayor of Palembang, Ir.
 H. Eddy Santana Putra, MT.
 Furthermore, Munas IV on May 30 - June 2, 2012 in Manado City confirmed Mayor of Manado, Dr. Ir.
 G.S.
 Vicky Lumentut, SH., MSi., DEA as Chairperson of the Board of APEKSI the period 2012-2016.
 Apeksi Munas V 26–28 July 2016 in the Jambi City solidified Mayor of South Tangerang Hj.
 Airin Rachmi Diany, SH., MH. as Chairperson of the Board APEKSI period 2016-2020.
-In Apeksi Munas VI 11 Februari 2021 in Jakarta solidified Mayor of Bogor Dr. H. Bima Arya Sugiarto as Chairperson of the Board APEKSI period 2021-2024, inaugurated by the Minister of Home Affairs, Police General (Ret.)
+In Apeksi Munas VI 11 February 2021 in Jakarta solidified Mayor of Bogor Dr. H. Bima Arya Sugiarto as Chairperson of the Board APEKSI period 2021-2024, inaugurated by the Minister of Home Affairs, Police General (Ret.)
 Prof. Drs.
 H. Muhammad Tito Karnavian, M.A., Ph.D.
+The Extraordinary Munas with the theme, Consistency in the Transition Period, was implemented for the continuity of the Board by the Law relating to Regional Elections, held on 14-15 December 2023.
+The Mayor of Surabaya, Eri Cahyadi, S.T., M.T. was elected as Chairperson of Board for the 2023-2025 Period which was inaugurated by the Secretary General of the Ministry of Home Affairs, Dr. H. Suhajar Diantoro, M.Sc.
+In Munas VII with theme From APEKSI For Indonesia on 6-10 May 2025 in Surabaya City, Mayor of Surabaya, Dr. Eri Cahyadi, S.T., M.T. was elected again as Chairperson of Board for the 2025-2030 Periode which inaugurated by Komjen.
+Pol.
+Drs.
+Tomsi Tohir, M.Si., Secretary General of the Ministry of Home Affairs.

-Since inception in 2000, Apeksi has taken a major role in helping the city members.
-Cities now have the opportunity to initiate the formation of the Association at the national level that is truly democratic autonomy.
-Apeksi organization of early designed to meet the needs of that actually required the cities (members).
-In order to assist this purpose, organizational forms and ideas about the role and scope of activities that may be carried Apeksi can also be arranged by the Local Government Association experience already established and proven success at international level.
+Since its inception in 2000, Apeksi has taken a major role in helping the city members.
+Cities now have the opportunity to initiate the formation of the Association at the national level which is truly democratic autonomy.
+Apeksi organization was designed to meet the needs of that required the cities (members).
+To assist this purpose, organizational forms and ideas about the role and scope of activities that may be carried Apeksi can also be arranged by the Local Government Association experience already established and proven success at the international level.